Skip to Content

 keto coconut flour pie crust

-• Note that the crust does not go all the way to the top so no crimping is necessary.
+• Note that the crust does not go to the top, so no crimping is necessary.

-• Similar to traditional pumpkin pies I first bake the pie at 425 degrees for the first 15 minutes and then lower the temperature to 350 and bake the pie for an additional 30-35 minutes until the pie fully bakes.
+• Like traditional pumpkin pies, I bake the pie at 425 degrees for the first 15 minutes, then lower the temperature to 350 and bake the pie for an additional 30-35 minutes until the pie fully bakes.

-• While the pie bakes you can make the glazed pecans.
-Once the pie has fully cooled you can add the topping.
+• While the pie bakes, you can make the glazed pecans.
+Once the pie has thoroughly cooled, you can add the topping.

 Tag Us